 The Georgia Wildlife Resources Division (WRD) and the U.S. Fish and Wildlife Service will cooperatively stock 40,000 trout in Georgia during the week of Mar.
 6, giving anglers their first opportunity to harvest some freshly stocked trout in 2017.
 Regular weekly stockings for the 2017 stocking season begin on Mar.
 20, when an additional 70,000 trout will hit the water.

-Despite the low stream flows being experienced in north Georgia, the trout stocking program is still aiming to stock one million fish this year.
+trout stocking program is still aiming to stock one million fish this

 “With the current spring-like conditions and all trout waters open to fishing year-round, we have decided to stock approximately 40,0000 trout two weeks early,” says WRD trout stocking coordinator John Lee Thomson.
 “Due to the mild winter, we have experienced excellent trout growth in our hatcheries and with the continuing low stream flows, these fish have outgrown the available hatchery space giving us the opportunity to stock a few weeks early this year.”